Agave nectar vs Honey - Health impact and Nutrition Comparison

 Introduction

-Agave nectar and honey are both natural sweeteners that are often used instead of refined, white sugar, as healthier options.
-Here, we will compare the two sweeteners to see which one is actually healthier or more nutritious.
+Agave nectar and honey are natural sweeteners often used instead of refined white sugar as healthier options.
+Here, we will compare the two sweeteners to see which one is healthier or more nutritious.

 Production

 Honey, on the other hand, is made by insects in a complicated process.
 Bees naturally make honey to use in cold seasons or in times of scarcity.
-Using their long, tubular mouthparts, bees extract liquid nectar from flowering plants, after which the honey stays in the bee’s extra stomach and changes composition.
+By using their long, tubular mouthparts, bees extract liquid nectar from flowering plants, after which the honey stays in the bee’s extra stomach and changes composition.
 When bees reach the beehive, they regurgitate the honey into the next bee’s mouth and so on until it reaches the honeycomb.
-At last, by fluttering their wings, bees evaporate water, making the honey more dense, and seal the honeycomb with beeswax.
+At last, by fluttering their wings, bees evaporate water, making the honey denser, and seal the honeycomb with beeswax.

 Appearance

-Both agave nectar and honey can appear in an array of colours from pale yellow to dark brown depending on processing, quality and kind.
+Both agave nectar and honey can appear in an array of colors from pale yellow to dark brown, depending on processing, quality, and kind.

 Agave nectar is usually slightly thinner than honey.